vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Huntington, Susan L.

 1985 The Art of Ancient India.
-Buddhist, Hindu, Jain.
-With Contributions by John C. Huntington.
-New York/Tokyo.
+Buddhist, Hindu, JaiṇWith Contributions by John C. HuntingtoṇNew York/Tokyo.

 Huussen, A.H.
 Jr.